Many Airline Flights Nearly Empty as Virus Undercuts Travel

 Airport towers at Chicago’s Midway International Airport and McCarran International Airport in Las Vegas remained closed Tuesday, nearly a week after shutting down because some employees tested positive for the new coronavirus.
 FAA workers at eight other facilities have also tested positive.

 Administration officials have repeatedly declined to rule out the possibility of halting domestic airline travel while saying no such shutdown was imminent.
-President Donald Trump said Monday he was not considering new travel restrictions.
+Trump said Monday he was not considering new travel restrictions.

 “They thought we were going to have bans within the United States.
 We didn't do that,” he said at a White House briefing.
 “We are not going to have that.
 Hopefully that will take care of itself.”